-Construction of the stadium took 23 months, and it officially opened on the 11th of June 1931 with the Workers Olympiad.
+Construction of the stadium took 23 months, and it officially opened on 11 June 1931 with the Workers Olympiad.
 The stadium consisted of two bowl-shaped tiers that could hold about 60,000 spectators.

 However, with the increasing popularity of football after the war, the Prater Stadion was soon in need of expansion.
 In 1956 therefore a third tier was added to bring capacity to 91,150.

-A few years later, in 1960, a highest attendance of 90,726 was recorded during an international between the Austrian and USSR national teams.
+A few years later, in 1960, a record attendance of 90,726 was set during an international between the Austrian and USSR national teams.

-By the 1980s several standing areas had already been coverted into seats, hereby reducing capacity to just over 70,000, when in 1984 a grand redevelopment was announced.
+By the 1980s, several standing areas had already been converted into seats, hereby reducing capacity to just over 70,000, when in 1984 a grand redevelopment was announced.
 The works included the construction of a roof and the conversion of the stadium into an all-seater.
 Capacity was further reduced to under 60,000.

-In 1993 the name of the stadium was changed into Ernst Happel Stadion in honour of the legendary Austrian player and manager.
+In 1993, the name of the stadium was changed to Ernst Happel Stadion in honour of the legendary Austrian player and manager.

-Over the years the stadium hosted four Champions League and European Cup finals, starting in 1964 with the final between Internazionale and Real Madrid (3-1), and followed by Porto versus FC Bayern (2-1) in 1987, Milan versus Benfica (1-0) in 1990, and Ajax versus Milan (1-0) in 1995.
+Over the years, the stadium hosted four Champions League and European Cup finals, starting in 1964 with the final between Internazionale and Real Madrid (3-1), followed by Porto versus FC Bayern (2-1) in 1987, AC Milan versus Benfica (1-0) in 1990, and Ajax versus AC Milan (1-0) in 1995.

 (photos of the present Ernst Happel Stadion below)